 He drinks deeply from the mug once more, and fills it up, adding another tea bag.

 “They delegate too.
 Even more so than your father.
-All they technically did was run a few numbers, find that there’s a risk of your father losing the coming election, and after running a few more numbers, decided they needed to call on some friends of theirs to help patch up that eventuality.
+All they technically did was run a few numbers, find that there’s a risk of your father losing the coming election.
+After running a few more numbers, they decided they needed to call on some friends of theirs to help patch up that eventuality.
 Everything is done through layers of proxies, so everything stays hidden.
 Everyone looks innocent.”